Rasha-Abd-El-Khalik/TheLook-E-Commerce/README.md

 📦 TheLook-Ecommerce-Analysis
  ┣ 📂 SQL
  ┃ ┗ 📜 view.sql                        # SQL scripts used to extract, clean, and model the customer journey data from BigQuery
- ┣ 📂 Dashboard & Analysis
+ ┣ 📂  Analysis & Dashboard
- ┃ ┗ 📜 Analysis.pbix                   # The main interactive Power BI project file
+ ┃ ┗ 📜 Analysis.pbit                   # The main interactive Power BI project file
  ┣ 📂 Screenshots
  ┃ ┣ 🖼️ User.jpg                        # Snapshot of the Users & Demographics page
  ┃ ┣ 🖼️ Orders& Revenue.jpg             # Snapshot of the Orders & Revenue page